SartHak-0-Sach/Space-invaders-arcade-game-clone/README.md

 - ←↑→↓ : Movement
 - **Space** : Shoot

-The game can be tested and can be played via [Github pages.](https://berkbal.github.io/space-invaders/)
+The game can be tested and can be played via [this link](https://space-invaders-arcade-game-clone.vercel.app/)